cocoaaa/MINT/Readme.md

 # MINT road extraction project

-Our goal is to detect road network from a satellite images from South Sudan regions.
+Our goal is to detect road networks from satellite images from South Sudan regions.
 [on progress...]